Moritz-Deiaco/MoonlightDockerImages/java/README.md

 ## This image was specifically created for the Moonlight Panel and should only be used for Moonlight Images

+## Compatibility:

+This Images should support all mayor CPU architectures:

+- x86
+- x86_64
+- arm32
+- arm64

 Available Versions:

 | Version | Image                         |